EspressoLogicCafe/Examples/MigrationService/README.md

 ```
 ## Troubleshooting
 If you do not modify your scripts (MasterExport-1 or MasterImport-2) to reflect your TeamSpace username or password,
-the logon fails and you will see a message like this below.
+the logon fails and a message similar to the following appears.
 Make sure that both the export and import scripts reflect the accurate username and password for each additional TeamSpace.
 Also, make sure that your target server is running and you
 have

 ```aidl